-This course is a great opportunity for anyone who wants to gain the very sought-after research skills that the industry is focusing on more and more, while becoming an expert in their chosen field, whether that be art, design, or programming.
+This master in games technology is a great opportunity for anyone who wants to gain the very sought-after research skills that the industry is focusing on more and more, while becoming an expert in their chosen field, whether that be art, design, or programming.

 The Master Game Technology focuses on facilitating your growth in research and development with support from industry partners and expert lecturers from the game industry.
 Training in research methods allows you to develop deep insights into your chosen area of game development.

 Staff of the Master Game Technology consists of industry veterans, trained at master’s or PhD level.
 This ensures a practical focus, realistic assignments, a large international industry network, and knowledge that is directly applicable to modern game development, along with supervisors that understand academic rigour.

 Throughout the course, you will be able to attend guest lectures from a variety of experts covering current and future research practices in game studios and academia.
 This ensures exposure to up-to-date knowledge.
 It also gives the opportunity to increase your professional network before you enter the industry.

 Applicants can enter the programme with their own research proposal that describes the research area they want to work in and their current skills and experience in that field.
 Research areas our programme shows strong expertise in include: procedural content generation, deep learning, animation, graphics, rendering, development and production pipelines, enhanced board games, player experience and data.